 When we moved back to my home county of Nottinghamshire in 2016, I wanted my business name and core offer to be broader than just being based around just one person.
 And so, ‘Bus and Bird Arts’ was born.
 The bus reflects the idea of a mobile arts service and it is an image that I have used before as I love old route master buses (we even had one for our wedding in 2012).
 Ideally, I would love to run my workshops from a bright red double decker bus, so watch this space!

 What do you do?

 Well, that’s a good question!
-My own practice is multi-disciplinary and inspired by storytelling.
-Principally, I work in three-dimensions with Ceramics, Textiles and mixed media (including digital processes).
+Currently, I work with ceramics and textiles creating one off pieces that explore personal stories, snippets of nature and pattern (ranging from mark making through to lettering).
 I graduated from Manchester Metropolitan University with a First Class BA Hons degree in Crafts (Ceramics and Textiles).
 My ceramic sculptures enabled me to win the Ninth INAX Design Prize for Europeans and have a residency in Tokoname, Japan.